petsc/petsc/doc/manual/dmplex.rst

    DMPlexSetCone(dm, 9, [4, 5]);
    DMPlexSetCone(dm, 10, [5, 3]);

-There is also an API for the dual relation, using ``DMPlexSetSupportSize()`` and ``DMPlexSetSupport()``, but this can be calculated automatically by calling
+There is also an API for providing the dual relation, using ``DMPlexSetSupportSize()`` and ``DMPlexSetSupport()``, but this can be calculated automatically using the provided ``DMPlexSetConeSize()`` and ``DMPlexSetCone()`` information and then calling

 .. code-block::

    DMPlexSymmetrize(dm);

-The "symmetrization" in the sense of the DAG.
+The "symmetrization" is in the sense of the DAG.
 Each point knows its covering (cone) and each point knows what it covers (support).
+Note that when using automatic symmetrization, cones will be ordered but supports will not.
+The user can enforce an ordering on supports by rewriting them after symmetrization using ``DMPlexSetSupport()``.

 In order to support efficient queries, we construct fast search structures and indices for the different types of points using